wegnite/actionfigure-generator/docs/seo/traffic-driven-sitemap.md

+---
+title: Traffic-driven Sitemap
+description: Use a JSON allowlist to keep only pages that have traffic/value
+---

 # Traffic-driven Sitemap

 Use a JSON allowlist to keep only pages that have traffic/value.
 This avoids indexing low-quality or zero-traffic pages.